femontanha/femontanha/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on FECHATAG podcast
+- 🔭 I’m currently working as Engineer Manager on [Gupy](https://www.gupy.io/)
-- 🌱 I’m currently learning about design better components
 - 📫 How to reach me: @femontanha

 ### femontanha social